In 2011 Shortlands Poetry Circle celebrated our 100th year! See: Centenary

 wrote John Keats to his friend George Felton Matthew"

-There is a Summer Celebration meeting, where entertainment is provided (ticket sale event), an annual 'Portfolio' reading event run by the Circle's writers, a celebratory Christmas reading, and the group is occasionally involved in collaborative events with other local groups and gives periodic readings at suitable outreach venues (Contact President if you would like to discuss a project).
+There is a Summer Celebration meeting, where entertainment is provided (ticket sale event), an annual 'Portfolio' reading event run by the Circle's writers, a celebratory Christmas reading, occasional 'special' events, such as a quiz or readings, and the group is occasionally involved in collaborative events with other local groups and gives periodic readings at suitable outreach venues (Contact President if you would like to discuss a project).

 The programme is set